Pauley Family Waterfowl Production Area

 Home » Projects » Pauley Family Waterfowl Production Area

 The Pauley Family Waterfowl Production Area is located near the Watonwan and Blue Earth County border.
 From Madelia, go east on Watonwan County Highway 9 for approximately 4 miles.
 Continue East on Blue Earth County Highway 30 for approximately two miles.
 Head north on township road 410 for approximately 2 miles.
-This new growing unit is approximately 310 acres.
+This new growing unit is approximately 746 acres.

 In 2016, Minnesota Valley Trust acquired the original 160 acre Pauley tract.
 Restoration work commenced the following year but encountered setbacks delaying the final restoration of the parcel.
 Ultimately, restoration was completed and this unit is a particualrily good example of properly restored habitat with excellent grass/plant diversity and a very healthy forb population.
 Further restoration will be conducted on an on-going basis to maintain the excellent health of this unit.
 Minnesota Pheasants, Inc. partnered with Minnesota Valley Trust with funding for restoration efforts on this parcel.

-Ultimately, this growing unit will offer several large and small wetland restorations along with a generous amount of native grass and forb habitat.
+This growing unit will offer several large and small wetland restorations along with a generous amount of native grass and forb habitat.